kublr/demos/demo9-jupyter-pyspark/README.md

 helm install -n my-hdfs charts/hdfs-k8s
 ```

-We use default release name `my-hdfs`, but you don't have to.
+We use default release name `my-hdfs`.
 If you use another name, substitute it instead of `my-hdfs`
 when following this guide chapter.